Joe-Khawand/loss-landscape/README.md

 - `--vmin` and `--vmax` sets the range of values to be plotted.
 - `--vlevel` sets the step of the contours.

+## Visualizing 2D loss surface with trajectory

+Use the created `pca_contour_trajectory.py`.

+To train a model then plot the contour trajectory use `train.py`.

+To run an experiment comparing multiple optimizers use `run_experiment.py`.

 ## Visualizing 3D loss surface
 `plot_2D.py` can make a basic 3D loss surface plot with `matplotlib`.